roddersuk/AmigaDualFloppyInterface/README.md

 3. A drive identification has to be generated for the second drive
 4. Some means of switching between the drives needs to be devised

 The design was created using KiCad, the project files are in the KiCad folder.
-Production ready files are provided in the KiCad/Gerber folder and PDF versions of the schematic and PCB are provided in the Docs folder.
+Production ready files are provided in the KiCad/Gerber folder and PDF versions of the schematic, PCB and BOM are provided in the Docs folder.

 For more information see the User Guide in the Docs folder.